 - Try and use a lens with less distortion to give more realistic proportional images

 We had about two and a half hours to take a range of photos using the tips that we had learnt from Elouisa.
 After some time, we could send one to an email address for it be printed off and talked about what went well and what didn’t.
 There was so many amazing photographs that was shared on the night and it was super lovely to see so many skills.
 Elouisa shortlisted a couple of photos however Amy’s won and she was given a printer that was being used on the night.
 The printer used on the night was the Canon Pixma TS5050.
-I’m so proud!
+I’m so proud of her!

 On our way out we were kindly gifted a document with all the tips from the night and a tripod with a bluetooth remote which is going to come in super handy.